denten-books/plain-text/1-metaphor.md

 action, cause, purpose, means, modality" are metaphorical in nature [@lakoff_metaphorical_1980; @lakoff_contemporary_1998, 212].
-Lakoff and others have further argued that beyond figurative, lyrical language, metaphors more broadly structure everyday experience.
-Thus the analysis of common phrases like "things are looking up" and "I can't get that tune out of my mind" reveals the underlying figuration like "good things are up" and "the mind is a container."
+Lakoff and others have further argued that beyond figurative, lyrical language, metaphors more broadly structure everyday experience.[^ln1-analogy] Thus the analysis of common phrases like "things are looking up" and "I can't get that tune out of my mind" reveals the underlying figuration like "good things are up" and "the mind is a container."
 The idea that "good things are up" generates a multitude of metaphors like "profits are going up" and "moving on up," for example [@lakoff_metaphorical_1980, 195-198].

+[^ln1-analogy]: It bears mentioning at the outset that in the language of cognitive metaphor theory all figurative tropes of comparison---hyperbole, metonymy, synecdoche, or simile---fall under the category of metaphor.

 !["An exemplary interface for viewing a three dimensional book [@card_methods_2006, 3]."](images/book-metaphor.png)